elmahio/documentation/docs/elmah-io-apps-request-a-new-integration.md

 ---
 title: Request a new integration between elmah.io and another tool
-description: Do you have a good idea for an integration?
-Feel free to send us a request with a few details for us to evaluate if the integration fits in the elmah.io App Store.
+description: Do you have an idea for a new integration?
+Please send us a request with a few details to evaluate if the integration fits in our App Store.
 ---

 # Request a new integration between elmah.io and another tool